What's Been Happening?

 Our Parish Profiles

 As part of the process for appointing a new priest, both parishes have produced a parish profile.
 These documents tell prospective applicants about our parishes and inform the job description.
-Advertisements are likely to appear in the New Year.
+Our post is currently under consideration by the Bishop of Newcastle.

 Parish profiles for Bywell, St Peter and Mickley, St George parishes can be found by clicking here.